agodemar/FlightMechanics4Pilots/docs/_mypages/0000c_anatomy-conventional-aircraft.md

 This cartesian reference is called *aircraft body-frame*.
 The origin $G$ coincides with the aircraft center of gravity (CoG) and the three axes are oriented as shown.
 For this reason the *body-axes* are also named $x_\mathrm{B}$, $y_\mathrm{B}$, and $z_\mathrm{B}$.
 The first axis $x_\mathrm{B}$ is directed along the fuselage longitudinal dimension and points forwards.
 The second body axis $y_\mathrm{B}$ is normal to the fuselage symmetry plane and is positively oriented towards the right wing tip.
 The third axis $z_\mathrm{B}$ completes the cartesian frame and points towards the fuselage belly.

+{% include image.html
+  url="/assets/img/ac_center_of_gravity.svg"
+  width="100%"
+  description="Aircraft center of gravity (CoG) as the the center of the applied weight vectors representing several subsystems.
+According to payload and fuel variability, designers establish a safe CoG range for all flight conditions."
+  %}

 ## Planform definitions

 The figure below shows a top view af an aircraft.